rusq/slackdump/cmd/slackdump/internal/archive/assets/archive.md

-# Archive Command
+# Command: archive

-The archive command archives the Slack workspace into a directory of files.
+The `archive` command saves your Slack workspace as a directory of files.
+By default, it archives the entire workspace that your user can access.
+You can customize the archive to include specific channels, groups, or direct messages by providing their URLs or IDs.

+## Features

+### Default Behavior
-By default, it will perform the archiving of the full workspace that is accessible to your user.
+- Archives the full workspace accessible to your user.

-Optionally, one can select channels, groups and DMs to archive.
-For this, one needs to specify the URLs or IDs of the channels.
+### Optional Customization
+- Specify channels, groups, or DMs to archive by providing their URLs or IDs.

+### Output Format
+- The archive uses the **"Chunk" format**, which can be:
+  - Viewed using the `view` command.
-The workspace is archived in the "Chunk" format, that can be viewed with the `view` command, or converted to other supported formats, such as native Slack Export format.
+  - Converted to other formats, including the native Slack Export format.

-## What is contained in the archive?
+## Archive Contents

-"Archive" behaves similarly to the Slackdump export feature, the output of a successful run contains the following:
+The archive behaves like the Slackdump export feature.
+A successful run output includes:

-- channels.json.gz - list of channels in the workspace (full archives only);
+- **`channels.json.gz`**: A list of channels in the workspace (only for full archives).
-- users.json.gz - list of users in the workspace;
+- **`users.json.gz`**: A list of users in the workspace.
-- CXXXXXXX.json.gz - channel or group conversation messages, where XXXXXXX is the channel ID;
+- **`CXXXXXXX.json.gz`**: Messages from a channel or group, where `XXXXXXX` is the channel ID.
-- DXXXXXXX.json.gz - direct messages, where XXXXXXX is the user ID;
+- **`DXXXXXXX.json.gz`**: Direct messages, where `XXXXXXX` is the user ID.

-Output format:

-- Each file is a JSONL file compressed with GZIP.
+### File Format
+- Files are saved as **JSONL** (newline-delimited JSON) and compressed with **GZIP**.

-Please note that "archive" can not create ZIP files, but you can zip the output directory manually.
+- Note: The `archive` command does not create ZIP files, but you can manually compress the output directory into a ZIP file if needed.

-## What is chunk file format?
+## What is the Chunk Format?

-Run `slackdump help chunk` for the format specification.
+The Chunk format is a specific structure used for archiving data.
+For details on this format, run:  `slackdump help chunk`